pluginever/wc-min-max-quantities/readme.txt

 * Keep their products in stock consistently
 * Reach more potential customers

-Min Max Quantities is a versatile plugin across various use cases.
+Min Max Quantities for WooCommerce is a widely used plugin across various use cases.
 To ensure a smooth, efficient purchase process, it provides complete control over your product quantities for each product and variation, aligned with your business requirements.

 === ✨ With Min Max Quantities, you can: ===